billsix/cprogrammingbook/doc/02-Variables.rst

 character.

-Although there is no restriction on the length of identifiers in the Standard, this is a point that needs a bit of explanation.
-In Old C, as in Standard C, there has never been any restriction on the length of identifiers.
-The problem is that there was never any guarantee that more than a certain number of characters would be checked when names were compared for equality—in Old C this was eight characters, in Standard C this has changed to 31.
+Although there is no restriction on the length of identifiers in the C89 Standard, this is a point that needs a bit of explanation.
+In pre-C89, as in C89, there has never been any restriction on the length of identifiers.
+The problem is that there was never any guarantee that more than a certain number of characters would be checked when names were compared for equality—in pre-C89 this was eight characters, in C89 Standard C this has changed to 31.

 So, practically speaking, the new limit is 31 characters—although identifiers may be longer, they must differ in the first 31 characters if you want to be sure that your programs are portable.
-The Standard allows for implementations to support longer names if they wish to, so if you do use longer names, make sure that you don't rely on the checking stopping at 31.
+The C89 Standard allows for implementations to support longer names if they wish to, so if you do use longer names, make sure that you don't rely on the checking stopping at 31.

 One of the most controversial
-parts of the Standard is the length of external identifiers.
+parts of the C89 Standard is the length of external identifiers.
 External identifiers are the ones that have to be visible outside the current source code file.
 Typical examples of these would be library routines or functions which have to be called from several different source files.

-The Standard chose to stay with the old restrictions on these external names: they are not guaranteed to be different unless they differ from each other in the first six characters.
+The C89 Standard chose to stay with the old restrictions on these external names: they are not guaranteed to be different unless they differ from each other in the first six characters.
 Worse than that, upper and lower case letters may be treated